Jonathan0137/Sokoban/README.md

 Arrow keys for player movement

-U for restart level (current is 1)
+U for restart level

-N for next level (current is 2)
+N for next level

-Q for quit to main menu (current is del)
+Q for quit to main menu

 # Sokoban rules: